tongzhou80/tongzhou80.github.io/paper-reading/STACK-SOSP13.md

 # Undefined behavior examples

 - Dereferencing NULL pointers
+  - Error but requires extra check to guarantee consistent behavior

 - Integer overflow (including division)
   - `INT_MIN / -1` can overflow too

 - Buffer index out of bound
+  - Error but requires extra check to guarantee consistent behavior

 - Unsequenced modification
   - Two operations are unsequenced and operate the same scalar variable.
 One of them has side effects (write to the scalar).